Procsiab/caddy-container/README.md

 x86\_X64 platforms are automatically built from this repository, and available from [Docker Hub](https://hub.docker.com/r/procsiab/caddy)

+#### Changing the configuration

+You are free to change the contents of *Caddyfile* and *secrets.env*: these files are assumed unchanged by the Git index.

 ### Build the image (optional)

 You can tweak the image build to fit your needing or, more important, your Docker